dcat4/ensembleTax/README.md

 Here we'll use *taxmapper* to 'translate' the idtax-silva taxonomic assignments onto the same taxonomic nomenclature as the other two tables.

-For more detailed examples illustrating the behavior of *taxmapper* with different input arguments, there's a vignette here: ADD LINK!!!!
+For more detailed examples illustrating the behavior of *taxmapper* with different input arguments, there's a vignette here: <https://github.com/dcat4/ensembleTax/blob/master/taxmapper_tutorial.md>

 Note that if you want to use your own custom synonym.file, there's a vignette showing how to do this here: <https://github.com/dcat4/ensembleTax/blob/master/how_to_add_synonyms.md>